Mazda L engine

-The Mazda L-series is a mid-sized inline 4-cylinder gasoline piston engine designed by Mazda as part of their MZR family, ranging in displacement from 1.8L to 2.5L.
+The Mazda L-series is a mid-sized inline 4-cylinder gasoline piston engine designed by Mazda as part of their MZR family, ranging in displacement from 1.8 to 2.5 liters.
 Introduced in 2001, it is the evolution of the cast-iron block F-engine.
-The L-series is used by Ford as their 1.8L to 2.5L Duratec world engine.
+It was co-developed with Ford, who owned a controlling stake in Mazda at the time.
+Ford uses it as their 1.8 L to 2.5 L Duratec world engine and holds a license to develop engines based on the L-series in perpetuity.

 The L-engine uses a chain-driven DOHC, 16-valve valvetrain with an all-aluminum block construction and cast-iron cylinder liners.
 Other features include fracture-split forged powder metal connecting rods and a one-piece cast crankshaft.